 Submitting a sitemap will help Google discover the new pages of your site.
 If you haven’t already, submit your sitemap and monitor search console to see how many pages were submitted and indexed.
 If your site was upgraded to SSL and is now secure, be sure your new sitemap has secure urls (https://) and that you’ve confirmed your secure url in search console.

 Once you have launched the site, it is all about monitoring the website analytics for rankings and traffic.
 You need to look out for any keyword ranking losses, sudden 404 spikes, and any unusual traffic drops.
 These can be accomplished through the Search Console.

 You need to keep a watch on how your pages are being crawled and indexed by Google.
 You want to ensure that all the pages on the website are indexed.

 Once your website is live, you need to be watching for crawl errors.
 Once you see any 404, soft 404s or any other crawl errors you need to dig in and find the cause behind it and fix them.

 A simple line of code in your robots.txt file could send your traffic to a screaming halt.
 Sometimes developers block search engines from crawling the website during the transition, but then forget to unblock them.
 This is one of the first places I look when I come across a site that’s lost more than 90% of their traffic.

 What if none of these above changes fix your issue?

-At this point you may want to have an audit done of your site.
+At this point, you may want to have an audit done of your site.
 There may be technical issues that may be holding you back in the new design?
-A full detailed audit will help uncover all of those issue and provide you with a course of action.
+A full detailed audit will help uncover all of those issues and provide you with a course of action.